Flaque/quirk/README.md

 **Thoughts are more valuable than passwords, treat them that way.** Most people would rather give over their passwords than their CBT thoughts.
 They're incredibly private, occasionally involve other people, and frequently are embarrassing.

-**Don't have \$200 dollar in app purchases.** I'm looking at you CBT Thought Diary.
+**Don't have \ $200 in-app purchases.** I'm looking at you CBT Thought Diary.
 I get it, developers need to make money.
 It costs a lot to just keep the app on the app store.
 But you're preying on vulnerable people.
 Very few people of rational mind will purposely spend \$200s for a dark mode.

 **Don't have dumb notifications.** Scheduling is fine, abusing push notifications so your app has better traffic is scummy and gross.

-**Be open.** Not every app has to be open source; it's a hard choice to make.
+**Be open.** Not every app has to be open-source; it's a hard choice to make.
 But be clear and obvious within the app about what's going on with the user's data.
 Don't be sending it to some server without making that clear within the app, especially if it's not providing any extra utility to the user.

 **Don't push people to be unhappy.** Do not purposefully or accidentally force people to be unhappy to use their app.
-Don't force people to state their unhappy in order to access a feature.
-It's easy for this to sneak up in the design, if a user has to rate their happiness below average in order to access the CBT features, you're asking them to be unhappy to use your app.
+Don't force people to state their unhappy to access a feature.
+It's easy for this to sneak up in the design, if a user has to rate their happiness below average to access the CBT features, you're asking them to be unhappy to use your app.

 **Be extremely cautious about making engagement your core metric.** User engagement is fine to be concerned about.
-We all want people who need help to be actually engaging in the help.
-But holy moly becareful about this.
+We all want people who need help to be actually engaging in help.
+But holy moly be careful about this.
 You _do not_ want to drive something that is for many people a treatment into a self-perpetuating engagement loop.
 A ruthless focus on engagement has caused many a product to become skinner boxes. _No one should ever be addicted to your mental health app._

 # Engineering Logic

 Quirk _must not_ lose user data.
 The entire point of the app is to record your thoughts, so if you lost them it would be pretty bad.
 As stated in [one study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6010839/):

-> While an app failure in general can be inconvenient and annoying, it can have serious consequences in the context of mental health apps—someone who has come to rely on an app for emotional support can find a failure “devastating.”
+> While an app failure, in general, can be inconvenient and annoying, it can have serious consequences in the context of mental health apps—someone who has come to rely on an app for emotional support can find a failure “devastating.”

 Therefore, data management should be given a higher priority than any other part of the app.

 ## Taxonomy and Order of Data Failure Cases

-The following is a list of extremely _bad_ behaviors and states that could happen in order of severity.
+The following is a list of extremely _bad_ behaviours and states that could happen in order of severity.

 ### 1 - Large Scale Data Corruption